I3lackmist/DD2TwitchIntegration/README.md

 The adventurers and the stagecoach driver may vote for which region the embark upon.

-# III - Darkest Dungeon 2 integration
+# Layer III - Darkest Dungeon 2 integration

 This layer consists of a modification to the game.
 The specifications of this layer will be detailed at a later date, however the base concepts are:
 - The adventurers may change their skillsets between battles;